Lavasa Women's Drive

-The Lavasa Women's Drive (LWD) is an annual event held in Lavasa, near Pune, India that started in 2009.
+The Lavasa Women's Drive (LWD) is an annual rally and charity event held in Lavasa, near Pune, India that started in 2009.
 Organized by Lavasa Corporation, this rally from Pune and Mumbai and ends in Lavasa is conducted in collaboration with The Times of India and aids the Woman's Cancer Initiative of Tata Memorial Hospital in Mumbai.
 Held around International Women’s Day every year (early March), in addition to related activities, there's an awareness campaign about the various cancers that affect women.

 Event drive

 Participants from all walks of life come together to show their support and to build awareness about issues related to the health and well-being of women.
 In 2013, many messages related to increasing crime against women were flashed.
 Participants expressed their outrage through the rally.

 This event is celebrated around International Women’s Day every year, and it captures the spirit and enthusiasm of women: It is a unique platform for women.
 LWD grows bigger every year in all aspects.
 Every year the women’s cancer initiative of Tata Memorial Hospital offers free checkups to all LWD participants, and as a result, more and more participants are getting themselves checked.

 The event started in 2009, primarily to promote the hill city.
 It has now grown into a method by which to empowering Indian women.
 Its impact has also spread in the Lavasa vicinity: Cancer detections camps are conducted in nearby villages for the women who cannot afford the test otherwise.
 The event holds relevance because it combines fun with working for a serious cause: The rally is celebrates the spirit of participation.